15 Iceland Photos to Inspire Your Next Trip

-The basalt columns are a creation of basaltic lava cools from the bottom up creating long columns in massive clear-cut hexagons!
+The basalt columns are a creation of basaltic lava that cools from the bottom up, creating long columns in massive clear-cut hexagons!

 Iceland Landscape Photos

 Likely one of the most famous geysers in Iceland is Strokkur.
 It is the show stopper at the geothermal area in Iceland and shoots out water about every 10 minutes or so!
 Each spout can reach up to 30 meters (100 ft).
 You can find this bad baby on the Golden Circle!